conda-forge/conda-forge.github.io/news/2026-01-07-tegra-migrator.md

 packages if they choose by following [these directions](https://github.com/conda-forge/cuda-feedstock/blob/main/recipe/doc/recipe_guide.md#building-for-arm-tegra-devices).

-This special Tegra variant is only releveant for packages still targeting CUDA 12.9 because starting with CUDA 13.0, supported Tegra devices are SBSA-compliant, so they do not need to be targeted separately.
+This special Tegra variant is only relevant for packages still targeting CUDA 12.9 because starting with CUDA 13.0, supported Tegra devices are SBSA-compliant, so they do not need to be targeted separately.